advantys/workflowgen-templates/integration/webhooks/restapiclient/README.md

 <a id="requirements"></a>
 ### Requirements

-These examples require that you have the RESTAPICLIENT application installed in your WorkflowGen environment (available as of version 7.15.0).
+Those examples require that you have the RESTAPICLIENT application installed in your WorkflowGen environment (available as of version 7.15.0).

 <a id="installation"></a>
 ### Installation